mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Smell of sewage over the few weeks, at all times of day., 21st May :- [7602035](https://www.fixmystreet.com/report/7602035)
+- Pedestrian sensor deactivates whilst standing at lights.
+Has been happening for at least 6 months., 21st May :- [7602003](https://www.fixmystreet.com/report/7602003)
 - Pot hole which is gradually getting worse.
 I know the road is down for being resurfaced in July but it is getting really bad, 21st May :- [7601456](https://www.fixmystreet.com/report/7601456)
 - Abandoned shopping trolley in River Chelt, 21st May :- [7601121](https://www.fixmystreet.com/report/7601121)
 - Dangerous 60mph speed limit outside a very busy Dunkertons, 21st May :- [7601117](https://www.fixmystreet.com/report/7601117)